TheOdinProject/curriculum/ruby/ruby.md

 See [http://stackoverflow.com/questions/4467538/what-does-the-operator-do-in-ruby](http://stackoverflow.com/questions/4467538/what-does-the-operator-do-in-ruby) for a more detailed explanation.

+##### Additional Resources
+* Have you run across anything that's really helpful for learning this?
+Add it here!
+You can see how in our [section on How to Contribute](/contributing.md)
+*

 ##### Exercises
 * Play around in IRB and just try multiplying and dividing and equating and comparing things to each other.
 Be creative until you have a good handle on things.